gsantucci90/astro_api/README.md

 Make sure you have Python 3.9 or higher installed.
 Ensure that all dependencies are installed using pip install -r requirements.txt.
-If running tests fails, ensure that migrations have been run (python manage.py migrate).
+If running tests fail, ensure that migrations have been run (python manage.py migrate).
 If you encounter errors related to URL resolution, double-check that your URL configurations match the expected patterns.